 One of the greatest gifts a parent can give a child is the ability to handle intense emotions—disappointment, sadness, anger, fear, excitement, happiness—in healthy ways.
 Whether dealing with a major life change (parental divorce, a move), a hurtful Facebook comment or a broken toy, kids can’t be told what to feel, but they can learn how to name and manage their feelings.
 Here’s how you, as a parent, can guide them.

-Your toddler’s screaming because she can’t wear her rain boots to bed.
+Your toddler’s screaming because he can’t wear his rain boots to bed.
 We’ve all been there.
 But what parents call “tantrums,” child development experts simply call “communication.”

 “All they’re doing is communicating; they just don’t have the words to do it,” says Jody Baumstein, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
 “If you look at it as normal and you respond by teaching them what to do instead of scolding, they’re less likely to do it the next time.”

 Stay calm, give your little one space, and use the words he can’t.
 For example: “I can tell you’re upset because I wouldn’t let you ride your scooter in the street.
 When you calm down, we can talk about what you can do instead.”
 When the screaming stops, thank him for calming down and move on.
 You could also suggest age-appropriate coping skills, such as signing a song, counting to 5 or taking deep breaths.

 Older kids and teens may have words to express their feelings, but they often choose not to use them.
 Instead, they might shut out the world and disappear into video games, act out in anger, vent on social media or even harm themselves.

-Kathleen Hill, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life, recommends making a list of healthy coping skills, hanging it on the fridge and talking to the child’s teachers about which strategies work well for her.
+Kathleen Hill, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life, recommends making a list of healthy coping skills, hanging it on the fridge and talking to the child’s teachers about which strategies work well for him.
 The list should include coping methods such as: